ikarus23/kiosk-mode-breakout/README.md

   vulnerability/exploit regarding that software, if yes apply it in your engagement.
 * Try attaching a USB keyboard.
 Some keys or shortcut might help you break out.
 A list of keys and shortcuts can be found over at [appt.org](https://appt.org/en/docs/android/features/keyboard-access) (may vary on devices).
+* Try to open as many activities (windows) as you can.
+Having too many of them open might cause a crash that breaks you out (only on older Android versions).